 THIS DATE IN HISTORY: Sept.
 22

-1972: The Summit Series resumes in Moscow after a two-week break, with the Soviet Union rallying for five third-period goals to defeat Canada 5-4 at Luzhniki Ice Palace.
+1972: The Summit Series resumes in Moscow after a two-week break, and the Soviet Union rallies for five third-period goals to defeat Canada 5-4 at Luzhniki Ice Palace.

-Canada leads 3-0 after two periods and 4-1 with less than 11 minutes remaining in the third period.
+Canada leads 3-0 after two periods and 4-1 with less than 11 minutes remaining in the third.
 But the Soviets score four times in less than six minutes against Tony Esposito.
-Vladimir Vikulov scores the game-winning goal with 5:14 remaining.
+Vladimir Vikulov gets the game-winning goal with 5:14 remaining.

 The victory gives the Soviet Union a 3-1-1 lead in the eight-game series.